 But, if you want your brand to sell more expensive dresses, in greater quantity, or for your brand to have recognition and fame, it is necessary to cover other steps of the Maslow pyramid.

 This product, that is, the black dress, must have an added value.
 That can meet the need for social acceptance and self-esteem.
 By covering these categories, you would have a more active consumer in fashion.
-Meaning, this is someone that buys a lot more, who needs to fit in or feel special.
+This means, that this is someone that buys a lot more, who needs to fit in or feel special.
 Your brand is capable of giving a lot at prices that the majority of the public can afford.

 Brands that excel at this